What’s an Eco-Rep?

 Eco-Reps learn about sustainability and leadership from Penn State faculty and staff through readings, tours, and trainings.
 Some of these experiences include a tour of the recycling center and a local meal at the Morning Star Solar Home.

-In November, Eco-Reps lead a week-long, recycling challenge in East Halls.
+During the fall semester, Eco-Reps lead a week-long, recycling challenge in East Halls.
 During the challenge, Eco-Reps run programs such as an ice cream social to teach about proper recycling and composting.

 Eco-Reps work tirelessly to promote awareness of healthier and more sustainable living at Penn State.
 Although the energy and recycling challenges are the year's "main events," Eco-Reps promote sustainability throughout the year.